+FACTS ABOUT SHORT-WAVE RECEPTION

+Time Difference

-Note: The above positions are not arbitrary, and much will depend on the type of program and individual taste of the listener.
-FACTS ABOUT SHORT-WAVE RECEPTION Time Difference Those who have been accustomed to listening to distant stations in the standard broadcast band know that they get the best results at night.
+Those who have been accustomed to listening to distant stations in the standard broadcast band know that they get the best results at night.
 However, in short-wave tuning this rule does not apply.
 Owing to the difference in time between the place where you are located and the place where the broadcast comes from, you will hear the various distant short-wave stations at different times during the twenty-four hours.
 For example: England, France, Germany, Spain and Italy are heard best here during the day and early evening; Siberia, Japan and Australia in the early morning hours; Central and South American stations are heard throughout the evening.
 North American short-wave stations may be heard at various times of the day or night.

-The table on the previous page will give you an idea as to when and where to tune for the most frequently heard short-wave stations which broadcast regularly.
-Always remember that stations usually broadcast (except in the case of special programs) during their evening, which may be morning or afternoon when you are listening.
-Recognizing Foreign Stations Many foreign stations sign off or announce in their own language and afterwards in English, for the benefit of American and English listeners.
+The table above will give you an idea as to when and where to tune for the most frequently heard short-wave stations which broadcast regularly.
+Always remember that stations usually broadcast (except in the case of special broadcasts) during their evening, which may be morning or afternoon when you are listening.

+Recognizing Foreign Stations

+Many foreign stations sign off or announce in their own language and afterwards in English, for the benefit of American and English listeners.
 In cases where you do not hear them sign off, you may be able to tell by their frequency (megacycle number on dial), the language used, or type of program, just what short-wave station you have tuned in.
 You will find that once you have heard a station a few times, you will readily recognize it when you tune it in.
 A little practice will make you proficient in the art of short-wave tuning.
-Service For the convenience of all radio owners, Philco has developed a plan for prompt, efficient radio service in every locality.
-This plan is known as "Radio Manufacturers Service."
-There is a member in your neighborhood.
-To get guaranteed work, genuine Philco parts, standard prices-call a member of Radio Manufacturers Service.